 While some IR sensors suffer from the effects of temperature or pressure variations, sensors from Edinburgh sensors offer extensive temperature and pressure correction to ensure accurate results in a wide variety of gasification environments.
 Infrared sensors from Edinburgh Sensors provide accurate, reliable gas composition measurements, to ensure consistent, high-quality syngas production.16-19

-For further information on our OEM infrared sensors, why not contact a member of our sales team at email@example.com.
+For further information on our OEM infrared sensors, and how they can be used for syngas production, why not contact a member of our sales team at firstname.lastname@example.org.

 References and Further Reading